elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

               {extra_applications,[logger]}]}.
 ```

 This file contains Erlang terms (written using Erlang syntax).
 Even though we are not familiar with Erlang, it is easy to guess this file holds our application definition.
-It contains our application `version`, all the modules defined by it, as well as a list of applications we depend on, like Erlang's `kernel`, `elixir` itself, and `logger` which is specified in the `:extra_applications` list in `mix.exs`.
+It contains our application `version`, all the modules defined by it, as well as a list of applications we depend on, like Erlang's `kernel`, `elixir` itself, and `logger`.

+> The `logger` application ships as part of Elixir.
+We stated that our application needs it by specifying it in the `:extra_applications` list in `mix.exs`.
+See the [official docs](https://hexdocs.pm/logger) for more information.

 In a nutshell, an application consists of all of the modules defined in the `.app` file, including the `.app` file itself.
 An application has generally only two directories: `ebin`, for Elixir artefacts, such as `.beam` and `.app` files, and `priv`, with any other artefact or asset you may need in your application.